 - 1. There should be little changes to the schedule for both international and national participants.
-Post- seminar meetings and dinners should also be included in the schedule so participants can plan their schedule accordingly. - 2.
+Post-seminar meetings and dinners should also be included in the schedule so participants can plan their schedule accordingly. - 2.
 An internet connection should be set up at the conference hall. - 3.
-Include a packet to all trainees with a large map of DK, a glossary, a photo book, DVDs, and other supplies. - Photo Captions should either be included or we should go over ways teachers can answer questions brought up by students regarding the photographs if teachers cannot offer a description. - 5.
+Include a packet to all trainees with a large map of DK, a glossary, a photo book, DVDs, and other supplies. - 4.
+Photo captions should either be included or we should go over ways teachers can answer questions brought up by students regarding the photographs if teachers cannot offer a description. - 5.
 Color-coded name cards could be given to all participants so that groups are already divided before the workshop begins. - 6.
 All National Trainers should meet before the next workshop to go over logistics. - 7.
 All Seminar readings should be organized according to presentation, with page numbers and by day.
 This would allow the participants to understand what readings go with what speakers and when they should be read. - 8.
-Day 1 article discussions must be removed or the participants need to be given the articles before the Seminar.
-It was also suggested that they be removed or moved to a different day.

-- 9. Participants should be allowed ample time for question and answer.
+Day 1 article discussions should be removed or the participants need to be given the articles before the Seminar.
+It was also suggested that they be removed or moved to a different day. - 9.
+Participants should be allowed ample time for question and answer.
 Seminar organizers should plan for at least 15-30minutes per presentation of questions. - 10.
 A Seminar Glossary of all translated terms should be circulated to all translators and participants to avoid confusion over difficult terms. - 11.
 A pre-Seminar meeting of all facilitators should be scheduled to outline and define: Which lessons will be modeled?
 How will small group practicum be run?
-What methodologies will we teach or explain? - 12.
-It appears that participants are not really reading the Guidebook.
-To counteract this, we should allow time in small group sessions for a participant to not only "model lessons" but also be required to explain the lesson and rationale behind each one.
+What methodologies will we teach or explain?